merkle-open/SitecoreBlog/docs/_posts/2024-05-06-extend-rich-text-editor-for-custom-link-type.md

 ```

 ## 3. Add your custom control to the rich text commands
 In the third step, you need to extend the out-of-the-box JavaScript file that calls your dialog.
 Therefore, you can copy the default "RichText Commands.js"file from Sitecore and extend it with your newly created control.
+It is recommended to also place the file in "...\sitecore\shell\Controls\Rich Text Editor\...".

 For our example, we added the following code snippet: